-Pad pak, or Thai stir-fried vegetables, is the perfect weeknight dinner because it's quick, easy, and SO delicious!
-This pad pak recipe is flexible, so you can use it with the veggies I use below, or use any seasonal veggies you have on hand.
+This Thai vegetable stir fry is the perfect weeknight dinner because it's quick, easy, and SO delicious!
+Stir fry is flexible, so you can use it with the veggies I use below, or use any seasonal veggies you have on hand.

 So here's what's up: We're in a sort of Thai stir fry obsessed situation over at our household, what with all the CSA veggies we're picking up every other week.
-And you guys, pad pak is the weeknight dinner of your dreams.
+And you guys, I think this Thai vegetable stir fry could be the weeknight dinner of your dreams.

 Jump to: